themesberg/flowbite-svelte/src/routes/docs/pages/customization.md

 description: Learn how you can overwrite the default style with you own CSS
 ---

 When working with components, you may want to customize their default or specific classes.
 Here's a guide on how to achieve that.
+Starting from version 0.38.0, we have transitioned from using classnames to tailwind-merge, which allows us to easily overwrite classes and avoid style conflicts.
+This update brings enhanced flexibility and simplifies the process of customizing component styles.

 ## Understanding Props